tonydaly/sh-24.rb/README.md

-# Favourite Programming Langauge Tool
+# Favourite Programming Language Tool

 This task was to build a simple web application to work out the favourite programming language of a given user on Github.